alphagov/government-digital-strategy/README.md

 # Before running the build script

-Make sure you've got Node & npm installed, and then CD into the directory and run:
+Make sure you've got Node & npm installed ( see links above ), and then CD into the directory and run:

 ```
 npm install